anefischer/udacity/DSND/Disaster Response Pipeline/readme.md

 ## Project Details

 This project is a web app to classifying messages.
+During a disaster this app will help people to classify messages correctly and take the correct actions.

 ### 1. ETL Process